Giving up pound tops business doubts over independent Scotland

 McAlister would like public policies that are more left wing than Britain's Conservative government is going to provide.
 On the other hand, she runs a classical music store in the centre of Edinburgh and sells compact discs to English customers by mail.
 Losing the pound could make that harder.

-"I would prefer Scotland to have a lot more power and a lot less of Mr Cameron and Mr Osborne," she said, referring to Britain's prime minister and Chancellor.
+"I would prefer Scotland to have a lot more power and a lot less of Mr Cameron and Mr Osborne," she said, referring to Britain's prime minister and finance minister.
 "But what I and my customers would find really difficult is another currency."

 Campaigners for scrapping the 300-year-old union want Scotland to keep the pound, a.k.a sterling.
 The British government says it would be highly unlikely to agree to that.